beyondtracks/nsw-oeh-npws-alerts/README.md

 }
 ```

 `metadata` is details about the park alerts feed, and `content` is specific to this park alert.
-With this in mind the content pubDate indicates when the specific park alert was published/last revised and the metadata pubDate indicates when the park alerts feed was last updated/retrieved.
+With this in mind the `content.pubDate` indicates when the specific park alert was published/last revised and the `metadata.pubDate` indicates when the park alerts feed was last updated/retrieved.

+Alongside the JSON files, an HTML file and a Markdown file are created including just the `content.description` content.

 # Warranty